fkooman/php-json-signer/README.md

-This application is used to sign JSON files, which are in turn verified by the VPN applications.
+This application is used to sign JSON files that are used by the VPN applications for instance discovery purposes.

 # Install